 By understanding that mathematical reality consists of perceptually self-controlled numerical operations on physical objects, we can see how Peirce, and also Gödel, confuse the meaning-content of mathematical signs with Platonist mathematical abstract forms as objects.
-The arithmetical numbers are neither physical objects nor abstract concepts but the conceptual components of our quantitative operations on physical objects as the mathematical reality, upon it we prove the truth or the falsity of our abstract mathematical hypotheses (Nesher, 2011).
+The arithmetical numbers are neither physical objects nor abstract concepts but the conceptual components of our quantitative operations on physical objects, as mathematical reality, and upon it we prove the truth or falsity of our abstract mathematical hypotheses (Nesher, 2011).

-Hence, mathematics without operational measuring the predicted and eventually observed true facts of reality cannot be true and cannot be “on a much firmer ground” than physics without “a testable prediction.”
+Hence, mathematics without operationally measuring the predicted and eventually observed true facts of reality cannot be true and cannot be “on a much firmer ground” than physics without “a testable prediction.”
 Both have to prove their own truths upon “their different ways of approaching the world.”